automagica/automagica/README.md

 browser.get('https://google.com')
 ```

-For more and more extensive examples see the folder 'examples'.
+For more info and examples see the [documentation](http://automagica.readthedocs.io/en/latest/)

 ## Important notes
 For the `Type`-function to work, you need to set the "United States-International" keyboard layout on your system.
 If the keyboard layout is not available, outcomes of the function might be different.